In 1998, for the first time ever, Polina Raiko (1928-2004), a 69-year-old woman who had spent almost her entire life as a wife, mother, and farmer,...

 During that time she visited many of the European capitals and received her first drawing and music lessons.
-She also learned German and French which will be very useful in her later life.
+She also learned German and French which proved to be very useful in her later life.
 Her first exposure to French artists Jean-Auguste-Dominique Ingres, Eugene Delacroix, Camille Corot, and Gustave Courbet was likely at the Paris World’s Fair in 1855.
 Also, Edgar Degas and Camille Pissarro were exhibiting there.

-“Painting cannot be taught.
+Painting cannot be taught.
 One doesn’t need lessons.
-Museums are sufficient.”Mary Cassatt about learning painting.
-Irish Times.
+Museums are sufficient.

 Shortly afterward, her work attracted the attention of the Archbishop of Pittsburgh.
 Therefore, he commissioned her to paint two copies of paintings by Antonio da Correggio in Parma, Italy, providing her with enough money to cover her travel expenses and part of her stay.

 A few months after returning to Europe, Cassatt’s perspective brightened.
 Her painting Two Women Throwing Flowers During Carnival was well received in the 1872 Salon and purchased.
 After completing her commission for the archbishop, Cassatt traveled to Madrid and Seville to paint.
 In 1874, she settled down in France with her sister Lydia.